-Katri has worked in global health and international development for close to 20 years, and is a mom of four children.
-She is driven in her work to ensure that all people can live healthy lives, equity becomes a reality, and the power of partnerships is leveraged for more impact.
+Katri has worked in global health, global public policy, and international development for 20 years, and is a mom of four children.
+She is driven in her work to ensure that all people can live healthy lives, equity becomes a reality, and the power of inclusive partnerships is leveraged for more impact.

 Katri is a graduate from the London School of Economics (Master in International Relations), the Hertie School (Master in Public Policy), and the University of York (Bachelor in Economics and Politics).

 Katri is fluent in English, German and Finnish.
 She has received scholarships from Chevening, the Friedrich-Ebert-Foundation (FES), Berlin School for Transnational Studies (BTS), the Finnish Government (CIMO), and the Hertie Foundation.

 Katri lives in Berlin/Germany, and is Finnish by nationality.
 Also follow Katri on LinkedIn, Twitter and on her personal blog, and follow her initiative on partnerships in international development (PFI) and having children and a career in Germany (KarriereFamilie).

 This blog and its content is personal, and does not reflect positions of any employers.